-Alternative Options 1.
-None - the report is for informational purposes.
-Consultation 1.
+Alternative Options None - the report is for informational purposes.
+Consultation Report on the planning white paper was presented to Economic Growth, Environment and Development Overview & Scrutiny Committee in September 2020.
+Members were asked to provide comment at the meeting to inform the consultation response.
 The planning white paper is currently the subject of a consultation.
-Financial Implications There are no financial implications from this report which is for informational purposes.
+Financial Implications There are no financial implications from this report which details the proposed response to the government consultation.
 The planning reforms proposed within the white paper, if enacted, would give rise to financial implications in terms of the financial obligations from development which could be set nationally and financial implications for the authority in terms of meeting the requirements of any new/changed planning system.
 Contribution to the Delivery of the Strategic Plan Supports the shaping place and developing prosperity branches of the strategic plan.
 Equality, Diversity and Human Rights Implications 1.
 Not required.

 Crime & Safety Issues 1.
 None.
-Environmental Impact 1.
-There are no specific environmental issues arising from this report.
+Environmental Impact There are no specific environmental issues arising from this report.
 GDPR / Privacy Impact Assessment 1.
 Not required.